Can’t Resize or Move an App? Here’s How to Force It

 10. Now click on Finish.

-A quicker and more efficient way of performing a System Restore is a third-party tool like Restoro, as it can automatically restore files from system malfunctions after running an in-depth scan to detect them in the first place.
+A quicker and more efficient way of performing a System Restore is by using a dedicated third-party repair tool as it can automatically restore files from system malfunctions after running an in-depth scan to detect them in the first place.

 If you’ve tried all these solutions but still can’t get your apps to resize or move, we recommend resetting your PC.
 This can help you establish whether there were any problems with installing your copy of Windows.